-The cliché applies: It’s been a long and winding road.
+THE CLICHÉ APPLIES: It’s been a long and winding road.
 I was born in Chicago in 1948.
-My father was a German Catholic country boy from a small town in Missouri, who discharged from the Navy in Chicago after WWII and married my mother, a Polish Catholic country girl from a small town in Wisconsin, who migrated south with dreams of being a Big City Bohemian lover of bebop and the Big Band sound.
+My father was a German Catholic country boy from a small town in Missouri, who discharged from the Navy in Chicago after WWII and married my mother, a Polish Catholic ingénue from the woody countryside of Wisconsin who fled south, lured by cigarettes, cocktails, and the rhythm of bebop and the Big Band sound.
 My father hated Chicago.
 He missed the squirrels, the crickets, the frogs and fireflies, the crowing of roosters, the savory smell of wood smoke, and his mother’s down-home cooking.
 He longed for a town with no taxi cabs or traffic lights or pizza by the slice or people of color.
-Four years and three kids later he prevailed, and we five departed Chicago for the rolling green hills of Missouri…where my mother was miserable.
+Four years and three kids later he prevailed, and we five departed Chicago for the rolling hills of Missouri…where my mother was miserable.
 She squandered no love on her in-laws—she considered them hillbillies—and the antipathy was mutual.
 Two years later, the family having grown to seven, my mother prevailed, and we moved to St. Louis, where, soon after, due to the great Caucasian Migration to the suburbs, we were the only white family on the block.
 My little playmates, next-door neighbors Tyrone and Oscar, are resurrected on the pages of Inside the Mind of Martin Mueller as the characters Lloyd and Quincy.

 In 1956, we crossed the Mississippi River to a small town in Southern Illinois where every family was white.
 We added sibling number six and I spent the next ten years finding every excuse to leave our claustrophobic little house and wander till the wee hours.
 Nearby was a railroad track and on hot summer nights I would lay on my smelly mattress and listen to the approaching train whistle grow ever louder, then disappear into the dark.
 Gogi Grant’s haunting rendition of The Wayward Wind moved me: